(Passed, June 2002; last

 c.
 If member has elected to receive and submit hard documentation, voting form will be sent to the Secretary via mail.

 d.
 Members are strongly encouraged to evaluate and vote on the Utah Records Committee web site

 a.
 If a non-decisive vote is obtained during the first round the Secretary shall move the record to the second round with first round votes and comments posted to the records committee web site.
 If a non-decisive vote is obtained during the second round the Secretary shall move the record to the third round.
 If after the third round, the record still has not received a decisive vote, the record will be rejected and would have to be resubmitted for further consideration.

 b.
 The Secretary may move a record to a second round of voting if he/she feels the Committee's comments might alter the decision.

 1. Voting Form: The vote of each member together with his/her comments, if any, must be submitted to the Secretary on the official voting form.

 a.
 The official form is available on the web

-2. This form must include spaces for at least the (a) record number, (b) name of the species, (c) name of the voting Committee member, (d) date of the vote, (e) member's vote, and (f) comments.
+2. This form must include spaces for at least the (a) record number, (b) name of the species or group of related species, (c) name of the voting Committee member, (d) date of the vote, (e) member's vote, and (f) comments.

 3. Voting Categories: